larsrickert/nginx-proxy/docs/examples/mailserver.md

 # change compression-level, default: 6 (value: 1-9)
 COMPRESSION_LEVEL=

 # IMAP full-text search is enabled by default.
-Set the following variable to off in order to disable the feature.
+# Set the following variable to off in order to disable the feature
+# or a comma separated list of language codes to support
-# FULL_TEXT_SEARCH=off
+FULL_TEXT_SEARCH=off

 ###################################
 # Web settings